json-iterator/json-iterator.github.io/index.md

 * Jsoniter is the fastest JSON parser.
 It could be up to 10x faster than normal parser, data binding included.
 Shameless self [benchmark](/benchmark.html)
 * Extremely flexible api.
 You can mix and match three different styles: bind-api, any-api or iterator-api.
 Checkout your [api choices](/api.html)
 * Unique iterator api can iterate through JSON directly, zero memory allocation!
 See how [iterator](/api.html#iterator-api) works
-* Every steps of the data binding process can be customized, checkout extension guide for [java](/java-extension.html) and [go](/go-extension.html) version
+* Every step of the data binding process can be customized, checkout extension guide for [java](/java-extension.html) and [go](/go-extension.html) version

 # Show off